supriya-analytics/Data-Analytics-Portfolio/README.md

 ## 📂 Projects
 1. Sales Performance Analysis (Excel)
-2. Airline Operations Dashboard (Excel / Power BI)
+2. Airline Operations Dashboard (Excel)
-3. Customer & Product Analysis (SQL)
+3. Book store Analysis (SQL)
-4. Business Insights Dashboard (Power BI)
+4. Sales performance and profitability dashboard (Power BI)

 📌 This repository will be updated regularly with new projects.